NEW CARS

 Hyundai Tucson

-If you’re looking for a stylish and practical family SUV, there are very few better options than the efficient Hyundai Tucson.
+If you’re looking for a stylish and practical family SUV, there are few better options than the efficient Hyundai Tucson.

-The standard hybrid has a 1.6-litre petrol engine under the bonnet, but the plug-in hybrid version is the one to get if you like cruising in all-electric mode because it gives you up to 33 miles on one charge.
+The standard hybrid has a 1.6-litre petrol engine under the bonnet, but the plug-in hybrid version is the one to get if you like driving in all-electric mode because it gives you up to 33 miles on one charge.

 Additionally, the Tucson gives you an impressive 49.6mpg, which makes it one of the most economical hybrid cars on the used car market.